Generic Name: diflorasone diacetate

 Studies in the rat following topical administration at doses up to 0.5 mg/kg revealed no effects on fertility.

 Diflorasone diacetate has been shown to be teratogenic (cleft palate) in rats when applied topically at a dose of approximately 0.001 mg/kg/day to the shaven thorax of pregnant animals.
-This is approximately 0.3 times the human topical dose of diflorasone diacetate cream.
+This is approximately 0.3 times the human topical dose of diflorasone diacetate cream USP, 0.05%.
 When pregnant rats were treated topically with approximately 0.5 mg/kg/day, uterine deaths were higher in the treated animals than in control animals.

 In rabbits, cleft palate was seen when diflorasone diacetate was applied in topical doses as low as 20 mg/kg/day.
 In addition, fetal weight was depressed and litter sizes were smaller.

-Pediatric Use: Safety and effectiveness of diflorasone diacetate cream in pediatric patients have not been established.
+Safety and effectiveness of diflorasone diacetate cream USP, 0.05% in pediatric patients have not been established.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at a greater risk than adults of HPA-axis suppression when they are treated with topical corticosteroids.
 They are, therefore, also at greater risk of glucocorticosteroid insufficiency after withdrawal of treatment and of Cushing's syndrome while on treatment.
-Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and pediatric patients.
+Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in pediatric patients.